April 7, 2025

 At least once a year, you should take the time to release mental stress and refresh your mindset to better cope with life’s challenges.
 If more frequent visits are necessary, your doctor will advise you after the initial consultation and assessment.

 We agree that age is just a number, but every age requires its own unique care.
-As you reach your 40s and beyond, regular checkups become essential for maintaining your health.
+As you reach your 40s and beyond, regular health checkups become essential for maintaining your health.
 Based on your medical history, general health, and your doctor’s recommendations, here are some key checkups to consider:

 With breast cancer being a growing global health concern, regular screenings are essential for all women, particularly those at higher risk.